Now Hiring! *SIGN ON BONUS OFFERED for eligible positions

 ESSENTIAL FUNCTIONS:

-• Evaluate, plan and implement Speech Language Therapy services according to DIR® and Developmental Language model methodology and practices.
+• Evaluate, plan and implement Occupational Therapy services according to DIR® and Developmental Language model methodology and practices.

-• Develop treatment plans and visual supports for each therapy and group session keeping a therapy log to document services, student performance, and data collection.
+• Develop treatment plans and visual supports for each push in therapy and group session keeping a therapy log to document services, student performance, and data collection.

-• Provide individual or group intervention as needed including lunch and recess.
+• Provide individual or group intervention as needed.

 • Collaborate with interdisciplinary team members and parents to maximize services and support to each student.

-• Provide direction, instruction and coaching to staff in the classroom environment to support Speech and Language plan goals.
+• Provide direction, instruction and coaching to staff in the classroom environment to support Occupational Therapy plan and goals.

 • Acknowledge and reflect on each student’s feelings and behavior in a caring and respectful manner.